 Instead of sending requests directly from API Endpoint 1 to the Lambda function 1, we first store all requests in a highly-scalable SQS queue.
 The API can immediately return a 200 message to clients.
 The Lambda function 1 will later pull messages from the queue in a rate that is manageable for its own concurrency limits and the RDS instance capabilities.

 With this modification, the potential for widespread failure is minimized by having a queue absorbing peaks in demand.
 SQS standard queues can handle nearly unlimited throughput.
 At the same time, all components serving Endpoint 2 can continue to work normally, since data consumption by the Lambda function 1 is smoothed out.

 This is a simplified example, there are several aspects to consider in terms of potential failure points and architectural improvements.
-We are hosting a webinar to cover these topics in much more depth.
-If this is something that interests you, reserve your spot here for free.
+We are hosted a webinar to cover these topics in much more depth.
+You can rewatch it here to find out more.